Looe - Town & Seafront

 The route is friendly for wheelchair users and pushchairs.

-The closest long-stay pay and display car park to the Trail start point is at the Millpool Car Park (PL13 2AF), just a 10-minute walk away.
+The closest long-stay pay and display car park is at the Trail start point, Millpool Car Park (PL13 2AF).

 There are some fantastic events in Looe's calendar, all of which are great times to visit this beautiful town.
 However, you may find that some of the clues on this Trail may become obstructed or difficult to access on these occasions.
 We recommend checking for events before you set off on your investigation.